sergey-rubtsov/JWT-Kong-API-gateway-postman/README.md

-# Automatic auth/JWT token generation in Postman using Postman only.
+# Automatic auth/JWT token generation for Kong gateway in Postman using Postman only.

 I made this repository to share a pre-request script for Postman to generate a Kong API Gateway JWT token and write it to the Postman global variable 'ACCESS_TOKEN' for further authorization.